 The Package store, also located in the Todd Union Building, offers UPS and Federal Express delivery and carries many different size boxes to handle most of your shipping needs.

-Holiday stamps are now available at the Campus Post office.
+Holiday stamps are now available at the Campus Mail Center.
 Current inventory includes: Gingerbread Houses, Kwanzaa, Poinsettia, Eid, Santa and Sleigh, Hanukkah, Madonna of the Candelabra by Raphael, and the international Global Holiday Evergreen Wreath.
 Holiday stamps are forever stamps and can be used anytime in the future regardless of price change.